Burleith Citizens Association

 Who We Are

 The Burleith Citizens Association (BCA) serves all Burleith residents and property owners through advocacy and activities that benefit the community.
-We publicize our endeavors via our website, quarterly issues of the Burleith Bell, periodic emails to BCA members and Yahoo listserv, and Facebook and Twitter accounts created in 2017.
+We publicize our endeavors via our website, quarterly issues of the Burleith Bell, periodic emails to BCA members and Yahoo listserv, and Facebook and Twitter accounts.
 Membership is open to all, upon payment of annual dues.
 Please join us.

 The BCA represents the neighborhood to the DC government, Advisory Neighborhood Commission 2E, and other organizations.
 Board members serve on the Georgetown Community Partnership steering committee and its six working groups.
-In 2017, board members testified before the DC Zoning Commission in support of the 2017–2036 GU Campus Plan; participated in discussions regarding the upcoming renovation of MedStar Georgetown University Hospital; participated in the Ellington Community Partnership, Ellington Construction Management Committee, and the high school's ribbon cutting ceremony in August; authorized creation of the Neighborhood Study Group to discuss aspects of managing neighborhood change and conduct an online survey; organized "managing change" meetings on zoning and custom zoning/neighborhood survey; began notifying neighbors of "special exception requests" to the Board of Zoning Appeals; financially supported our membership in the DC Fair Skies Coalition to help combat aircraft noise; attended monthly ANC-2E meetings; represented Burleith at GU's Georgetown Community Day; conducted a successful annual meeting; and responded to countless emails and phone calls from residents.
+In 2017, board members testified before the DC Zoning Commission in support of the 2017–2036 GU Campus Plan; participated in discussions regarding the upcoming renovation of MedStar Georgetown University Hospital; participated in the Ellington Community Partnership, Ellington Construction Management Committee, and the high school's ribbon cutting ceremony in August; authorized creation of the Neighborhood Study Group to discuss aspects of managing neighborhood change and conduct an online survey; organized "managing change" meetings on zoning and custom zoning/neighborhood survey; began notifying neighbors of requests to the Board of Zoning Appeals (special exceptions) and Zoning Commission (variances); financially supported our membership in the DC Fair Skies Coalition to help combat aircraft noise; attended monthly ANC-2E meetings; represented Burleith at GU's Georgetown Community Day; conducted a successful annual meeting; and responded to countless emails and phone calls from residents.